Xi's response letter evokes Arab artists from memorable trips to China, inspires cultural exchange efforts - ExBulletin

 Good memories in

-In 2009, the “Silk Road Artists’ Rendezvous” program organized by the Chinese Ministry of Culture and Tourism was launched and has since invited more than 170 artists from 22 Arab countries to visit China.
+In 2009, the “Silk Road Artists’ Rendezvous” program organized by Chinese Ministry of Culture and Tourism was launched and has since invited over 170 artists from 22 Arab countries to visit China.

 These visits inspired Arab artists to create 487 works of art in the form of painting, sculpture and ceramic art with Chinese elements, according to data from the ministry.